nayeona/jekyll-now/about.md

 <br>

 ### Conference and Posters
 - 2016.
-10 / The Linguistic Society of Korea / "The influence of speaker's L1 accent  on L2 listener's perception of speech - ERP study"
+10 / The Linguistic Society of Korea / __The influence of speaker's L1 accent  on L2 listener's perception of speech - ERP study__
 - 2016.
-9 / The Korean Society for Psycholinguistics / " The effect of speakers’ L1 background on liquid sound perception by L2 listeners - ERP study "
+9 / The Korean Society for Psycholinguistics / __ The effect of speakers’ L1 background on liquid sound perception by L2 listeners - ERP study __
 - 2016.
-5 / The Korean Society for Cognitive Science Annual Spring Conference / "Acquisition of Stress-based Strategies for Word Segmentation of Korean Learners of English"
+5 / The Korean Society for Cognitive Science Annual Spring Conference / __Acquisition of Stress-based Strategies for Word Segmentation of Korean Learners of English__

 <br>